IconStud Install Plug-ins For (Studio Window)

 AAX: MidiQuestAAX.aaxplugin

 2. Copy the appropriate plug-in and paste it into the directory for its plug-in type.
+The default directory locations are:

 Available in: